A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing on Microcontrollers and SoCs

 \subsection{Electromagnetic (EM) Characteristics}

-Electronic device ageing affects EM characteristics such as conducted and radiated emissions \cite{emic-bdlb} and susceptibility \cite{cmsa-lwhz}.
-By subjecting devices to Electromagnetic Compatibility (EMC) tests, their effective ageing could be determined.
+Electronic device ageing affects EM characteristics, such as conducted and radiated emissions \cite{emic-bdlb} as well as susceptibility \cite{cmsa-lwhz}.
+By subjecting devices to EM Compatibility (EMC) tests, their effective ageing could be determined.

-Dawson \etal \cite{ehtm-dfdm} proposed a method to study the effect of high temperature ageing on the electromagnetic emissions of a COTS MCU.
-They argued that monitoring device emissions is a reliable and straightforward means to monitor ageing, as no electrical contact with the system is required.
-An emission test board was built, containing a Microchip PIC MCU whose pins were connected to loaded tracks passing by RF couplers.
-During the tests, the software running in the device toggled the pins while a spectrum analyser captured the emissions and the pins' output voltage was measured.
+Dawson \etal \cite{ehtm-dfdm} proposed a method to study the effect of high temperature ageing on the EM emissions of a COTS MCU.
+Authors proposed to monitor device emissions as a reliable and straightforward measure to monitor ageing, as no electrical contact with the system is required.
+An emission test board was built, containing a Microchip PIC MCU with pins connected to loaded tracks passing by RF couplers.
+During tests, the software running on the device toggled the pins while a spectrum analyser captured EM emissions and the output voltage was measured at the pins.
 The authors reported variations in the emission spectra of artificially aged devices.
 Some harmonics of the central toggling frequency increased, particularly the high-frequency harmonics.
 It remains unclear whether a shift in the toggling frequency is the culprit.
-Additionally, the output voltage on aged devices increased.
-Finally, there were no conclusions regarding the reasons for the reported behaviour; thus, no clear mechanism linking the changes in emissions to device ageing was presented.
+Additionally, the output voltage on aged devices increased, but there were no conclusions regarding the reasons for the reported behaviour.
+Although no clear mechanism linking the changes in emissions to device ageing was presented, BTI is a likely candidate due to the temperature-triggered nature of the changes.